Delphic Fraternity: History

 Delphic of Gamma Sigma Tau Fraternity became a founding member of the National Multicultural Greek Council in 1998.

 In 2003, the Theta chapter at Binghamton University was founded, becoming the first Delphic chapter established in the 21st century.
 In 2009, the first Delphic chapter outside of the northeast region was chartered at the University of Virginia.
 Known as the Kappa chapter of Delphic, this chapter is also the first multicultural fraternity established at UVA.

 The Delphic Fraternity, Inc. has chartered fourteen chapters.
-As of 2024, it has two active undergraduate chapter and three active graduate chapters.
+As of 2026, it has two active undergraduate chapters and three active graduate chapters.
 Its national philanthropy is the American Foundation for Suicide Prevention.

 Symbols

 The Delphic Fraternity was named for Delphi, Greece.
 The fraternity's motto is "Friendship, Fellowship, and Fidelity."
 Its maxim is "Unity AmonGST All."

 Its colors are red, white, and royal blue.
 The fraternity's flowers are the white rose and the red dahlia.
 Its jewel is the ruby.
 Its mascot is the dragon.
 Its nickname is the Delphics.